-- 1) A member of the MGT will approach the Member Group and explain the issue to committee member, normally the Chair or the Treasurer (posts held by BCS professional members).
-The objective is to resolve the issue by explaining clearly which rule (or rules) are not being complied with and requesting the Member Group to make changes. - 2) If the group does not agree to comply the matter will be referred to the Community Board Policy Committee (CBPC).
-If the Chair of the CBPC is unable to make progress by personal contact, the Chair of CBPC will seek agreement from CBPC members to write formally to the Member Group on behalf of the CBPC.
-The letter will explain that the Member Group is in breach of the rules and ask them to confirm their compliance in writing by a specified date.
+- A member of the MGT will approach the Member Group and explain the issue to committee member, normally the Chair or the Treasurer (posts held by BCS professional members).
+The objective is to resolve the issue by explaining clearly which rule (or rules) is (are) not being complied with and requesting the Member Group to make changes. - 2) If the group does not agree to comply the matter will be referred to the Membership Board Policy Committee (MBPC).
+If the Chair of the MBPC is unable to make progress by personal contact, the Chair of MBPC will seek agreement from MBPC members to write formally to the Member Group on behalf of the MBPC.
+The letter will explain that the Member Group is in breachof the rules and ask them to confirm their compliance in writing by a specified date.
 The letter will explain the result of continued non-compliance.

-Sanctions available to the CBPC include use of the BCS code of conduct where an individual is at fault and where the Member Group is at fault:
+Sanctions available to the MBPC include use of the BCS code of conduct where an individual is at fault and where the Member Group is at fault:

-- Suspending funding (if funding is suspended any expenditure incurred by the MG would be unauthorised and any officers authorising the expenditure could be jointly liable for the money spent.) - Suspending or closing the Member Group
+- Suspending funding (if funding is suspended any expenditure incurred by the MG would be unauthorised and any officers authorising the expenditure couldbe jointly liable for the money spent.) - Suspending or closing the Member Group